MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 6. In the list of available solutions, find __Dynamics 365 Sales Application__, and then select __Install__.

-7. Review the Terms of Service, and then select the check box that shows you approve when ready.
+7. Review the Terms of Service, and then when ready, select the check box that shows you approve.
 This will start the installation.

    > [!NOTE]
    > This process may take a while to complete.
 You can refresh the page to view the current status of the installation.